Introduction to reservations

 Assignments of type

-earlier.
-Slots used by BigQuery ML external model creation jobs are not preemptible;
+BigQuery ML external model creation jobs are not preemptible.
+The

-Also, these jobs don't use idle slots from other reservations.
+ML_EXTERNAL jobs.
+Moreover, these jobs cannot use idle slots from other

 - Reservations that you buy cannot be shared with other organizations.